dartmouth-cs52-21S/platform-api-snow-kang/README.md

 - Support comment deletion
 - Input validation for comments: no duplicate comments, no empty comments
 - Added parents array field to schema.
 Separated by commas and shows up as separate bubbles in display.
+- Added search bar that works in conjunction with the checkboxes (if you click on the dog checkmark and type in "coco" it will look for posts that match both criterion)

 ## Screenshots